 Close the chilled water to E 504 and drain the heat exchanger boot to V 502 positioning in manual LC 3003.

-Once the water is eliminated, depressurize to the flare all the delivery line upto the valve at the B.L., opening the manual by pass valve of the PSV 3010.1/2 and positioning the PRC 3005 in manual.
+Once the water is eliminated, depressurize to the flare all the delivery line upto the valve at the B.L., opening the manual by pass valve of the PSV 3010.1/2 and positioning the PIC 3005 in manual.

 Then, proceed with the nitrogen purging.